nu774/mp4fpsmod/README.rst

 This is the example of timecodes for 30000/1001 fps movie.
 In this case, each timeDelta of entries are 33, 34, 33, 33, 34, 33...

-When -x option specified, and timecodes are integer values, mp4fpsmod tries to divide timecodes into groups, whose entries have very near time delta.
+When -x option is given, and when timecodes are integer values, mp4fpsmod tries to divide timecodes into groups, whose entries have time delta very close to each other.
 Then, average each group's time delta into one floating point value.

 mp4fpsmod also tries to do further optimization when -x option specified.
-If every timeDelta of frames looks like close enough to one of the well known NTSC or PAL rate, mp4fpsmod takes the latter and do the exact math, instead of floating point calcuration.
+If every timeDelta of frames looks like close enough to one of the well known NTSC or PAL rate, mp4fpsmod takes the latter, and do the exact math, instead of floating point calcuration.

 You can control these behaviors by -x option.
 Without -x, literal values in the timecodes_v2 file will be used.